It’s that time of the year to tally up. Here are my stats according to Goodreads.

 I have a wonderful treat for you today.
 The cover reveal for FINDING OM, information about the #1001DiverseBooks program, and a lovely interview with the author Rashmi Bismark!

 Bharat Babies is a wonderful small indie press bringing South Asian experiences to children’s literature.
 They are launching their fourteenth book, FINDING OM.
 This is a story about Anu, an American girl of Indian and African descent, who finds mindfulness and peace through an exploration of the mantra Om.
 This story helps children to find the calm strengths of awareness within themselves and is a wonderful multicultural, multi-generational story.

 With this launch, Bharat Babies is also launching its #1001DiverseBooks program, which will help not only bridge the diversity gap but also the accessibility gap.
 With each new book launch, Bharat Babies is committing to also raise the funds to donate 1001 books to literacy and advocacy nonprofits that are working across the country to help children in need.
 They need your help to make this vision a reality.
 Will you be a part of the change to end the diversity gap AND accessibility gap?
-When you pre-order a copy of FINDING OM, you can also sponsor a copy for the Holistic Life Foundation for only $10.
+When you pre-order a copy of FINDING OM, you can also sponsor a copy for a nonprofit partner for only $10.
 The expected ship date is May 2020.

 And now for the cover real!
 It’s gorgeous!!!

 Publisher: Bharat Babies, May 2020

 Nowadays there are many authors sharing beautifully illustrated retellings of Indian mythology.
 Now imagine if there might be a book, or better yet, a series of books, that could bring the sacred philosophical teachings of South Asian heritage, like yoga and mindfulness, to life in the same way.
 Imagine if they could reflect the experiences of brown kids and mixed families who are part of the diaspora in ways that all kids could relate to… These were my inspirations